Azure/eno/docs/reconciliation.md

 The `orphan` deletion strategy disables deletion caused by composition deletion.
 The resource will still be deleted if it's not included in the latest synthesis, or if a `Patch` resource explicitly deletes it.
+Note that this annotation must be applied to the composition itself.

 ```yaml
 annotations: